 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the nearest
+Contact an

 Embassy or Consulate of Turkey, or visit the

-Turkish government website for the most up-to-date information.
+Turkish government website for up-to-date information.

 Safety and security